 This page has been automatically translated from French into English by a translation software.
 Automatic translations are not as accurate as translations made by professional human translators.
 Nevertheless these pages can help you understand information published by the City of Brussels.

-The territory of the City of Brussels is served by public transportation.
-The city center is accessible by train, streetcar, metro or bus.
+The city centre of Brussels is accessible by public transport: train, tram, metro or bus.

 Several railway stations serve Brussels.
 They are daily frequented by hundreds of thousand commuters who come to work in the capital by train.

 The management of the railroad network is done at the federal level and that of buses, metros and streetcars is done at the regional level (STIB-MIVB).

 At the local level, the City collaborates with the STIB to fit out bus lanes, so that the traffic of the public transportation becomes more fluid.

 Mobility & Public Space Unit

 Brussels Administrative Centre

 Management of mobility problems (with the exception of parking and parking cards).